ferrywlto/cs-ticketing/README.md

     3. Ticket - Initiated by a player of what happened.
     4. Reply - Initiated by either a player or an agent.
 - Each Reply contains:
+    - Id - unique identifier of a reply
     - What - The message content
     - Who - A player / an agent
     - When - The time
-- Each player and agent is a person that:
+- Each player and agent is a user that:
+    - Has an Id - unique identifier
-    - Has an email as identifier.
+    - Has an email as user name
     - Has a name
     - Has an avatar in blob url format
     - Has password hash
     - Player has an additional field: player number
 - Each ticket contains:
+    - Id - unique identifier
     - Creator - Player
     - Status - from ["Open", "In Resolution", "Resolved"], the initial status is open.
 When ever an agent replies the ticket status will change to in resolution if it is in open status.
 When an agent click resolve, and the ticket is in resolution status, it will change to resolved.
     - Title - Ticket title